parsamrrelax/MISGA/README.md

 Everything else is the same.
 No logging no tracking no internet access for the app.

+## Everything else from original fossify messages is still there

 Fossify Messages is your trusted messaging companion, designed to enhance your messaging experience in various ways.